jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 * Lead Management
 * Revops

-Even with no programming experience, people are able to build amazingly sophisticated software systems that have a major impact on their business's bottom line.
+Even with no programming experience, people are able to build amazingly sophisticated and useful software systems that have a major impact on their business's bottom line.

 Over the course of my career, I've used many different software products.
 Not one has helped me automate a business task.
 Sounds pretty good to me.
 I want to spend my time doing what I get paid to do - engineering.
 If these tools can help me codify and reduce the time I spend on some business process, then I figure it's worth learning more about them.